 \item Set

 \end{itemize} The key is to understand how the sequence $\{v_n\}$ approximates the optimal value $v_{*}$, and how $\{\alpha_n\}$ approximates the optimal policy $\alpha_*$.

 \quad On the other hand, it is not clear whether the policy iteration scheme \eqref{eq:PDEiter}--\eqref{eq:uiter} is well-posed.
 Intuitively, to make sense of $\alpha_{n+1}$ we need $v_n$ to be Lipschitz continuous, for which we then need $\alpha_n$ to be Lipschitz.
 This in turn requires $\nabla v_{n-1}$ to be Lipschitz.
-After iterations, this means that we need $v_0$ to be smooth which is in general not true.
+After iterations, we need $v_0$ to be smooth, which is not generally true.